 In Overeaters Anonymous, you’ll find members who are extremely overweight, even morbidly obese; moderately overweight; average weight; underweight; still maintaining periodic control over their eating behavior, or totally unable to control their compulsive eating.

 OA members experience many different patterns of food behaviors.
 These “symptoms” are as varied as our membership.
 Among them are:

-OA is not affiliated with any public or private organization, political movement, ideology, or religious doctrine; we take no position on outside issues.
-Members attend meetings and work the Twelve Steps to achieve abstinence and freedom from compulsive eating.
-We encourage you to attend at least six different meetings to see if OA is for you.
-You can also call the hotline (801-997-0548 text).
+OA is not connected with any public or private group, religion, or political view.
+Members go to meetings and work on the twelve steps to help them stop compulsive eating.
+If you’re interested, try going to at least six meetings to see if it’s for you.
+You can contact us by calling the hotline at 801-997-0548 or texting.

-The concept of abstinence is the basis of OA’s program of recovery.
-By admitting inability to control compulsive overeating in the past and abandoning the idea that all one needs is “a little willpower,” it becomes possible to abstain from overeating — one day at a time.
+The concept of abstinence is the basis of a person’s program of recovery.
+By admitting the inability to control compulsive eating in the past and abandoning the idea that all one needs is “a little willpower,” it becomes possible to abstain from overeating — one day at a time.

 While a diet can help us lose weight, it often intensifies the compulsion to overeat.
-The solution offered by OA does not include diet tips.
-We don’t furnish food plans or diets, counseling services, hospitalization, or treatment; nor does OA participate in or conduct research and training in the field of eating disorders.
-For weight loss, any medically approved eating plan is acceptable.
+We don’t furnish food plans or diets, counseling services, hospitalization, or treatment; nor do we participate in or conduct research and training in the field of eating disorders.

 We offer unconditional acceptance and support through readily available OA meetings, which are self-supported through voluntary contributions.

 We in OA believe we have a threefold illness — physical, emotional, and spiritual.
 Tens of thousands have found that OA’s Twelve-Step program affects recovery on all three levels.